Bloody Jack (novel): Plot summary

-Mary Faber is a member of Rooster Charlie's orphan gang in Cheapside, London, during the late 1790s.
-After Charlie is murdered by a grave robber, she disguises herself as a boy and seeks passage on the Dolphin, a man of war tasked with hunting pirates.
-As Mary can read, she is assigned to serve as the schoolmaster's assistant, under the name Jacky Faber.
-She quickly befriends her fellow boys Tink, Willy, Benjy, and Davy.
-Jaimy Fletcher, the son of a once-prosperous family, joins the crew at the last second to train as a midshipman.
+Mary Faber is a 12-year-old member of Rooster Charlie's child orphan gang in Cheapside, London, in the year 1801.
+She joined the gang four years ago in 1797 after her family died from the plague when she was eight years old.
+After Charlie is murdered by a grave robber, she disguises herself as a young boy of eleven years old and seeks passage on the Dolphin, a man of war ship tasked with hunting pirates.

+Because Mary can read, she is assigned to serve as the schoolmaster's assistant, under the male name Jacky Faber.
+She quickly befriends her fellow crewmates.
+James “Jaimy” Fletcher, the son of a once-prosperous family, joins the crew at the last second to train as a midshipman.

 Over the course of several months, the boys gradually become accomplished sailors.
 Jacky forms a close bond with Irish seaman Liam Delaney, who teaches her how to play the penny whistle.
-As Jacky begins to mature, she creates a new uniform to hide the changes; in response, the captain orders her to make uniforms for all the boys.
+As Jacky’s body begins to mature, she creates a new uniform to hide the changes.
+In response to her skill, the captain orders her to make uniforms for all the boys.

 While cruising off the coast of North Africa, the captain spots a pirate ship and pursues it.
-After battering the vessel into submission, a boarding party including Jacky and Jaimy is sent aboard.
-During the battle, a pirate carrying the ship's money chest sneaks up on Jaimy, and Jacky manages to shoot him dead, earning her the name "Bloody Jack".
+After battering the vessel into submission, a boarding party which includes Jacky and Jaimy is sent aboard.
+During the battle, a pirate carrying the ship's money chest sneaks up on Jaimy, and Jacky manages to shoot him dead, which earns her the nickname "Bloody Jack".

 Disturbed by the experience, Jacky falls further into depression after learning that Benjy was killed in action.
 With the Dolphin low on supplies, the crew heads to Palma for rest and relaxation.
-Jacky begins to menstruate, and mistakingly believes that she will soon die.
+Jacky begins to menstruate, and mistakenly believes that she will soon die.

-After landing at Palma, the boys spend their money on tattoos, declaring themselves the Brotherhood of Ship's Boys.
+After landing at Palma, the remaining boys spend their money on tattoos, declaring themselves the Brotherhood of Ship's Boys.
 Upon having her first menstrual period, Jacky visits a nearby brothel to learn about her condition.
-Unaware of the truth, the boys assume that she is a "rake" and taunt her.
+Unaware of the truth, the boys assume that she is a "rake" (a womanizer) and taunt her.